Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Career Pathways in Calgary

 Calgary is focused on the digital transformation of its industries.
-From 2021 to 2024, businesses in the city will spend an estimated $7.5 billion across all industries on digital transformation.
+Businesses across all industries are investing in this transformation.

 Major Employers in Calgary